 - Where can I see the teams' house designs?

 - What happens to the houses after the competition?

 What is the Solar Decathlon?

-The U.S. Department of Energy Solar Decathlon challenges university teams to design, build, and operate solar-powered houses that are affordable, energy-efficient, and attractive.
+The U.S. Department of Energy Solar Decathlon challenges collegiate teams to design, build, and operate solar-powered houses that are affordable, energy-efficient, and attractive.
 The winner of the competition is the team that best blends cost-effectiveness, consumer appeal, and design excellence with optimal energy production and maximum efficiency.
-The first Solar Decathlon was held in 2002; the competition has since occurred biennially in 2005, 2007, 2009, and 2011.
-The next event will take place Oct.
-3–13, 2013, at Orange County Great Park in Irvine, California.
+The first Solar Decathlon was held in 2002; the competition has since occurred biennially in 2005, 2007, 2009, 2011, and 2013.
+The next event will take place in 2015.